.NET 4, do you know the new features? - The 12 features the majority thinks are useless.

 More Info: http://blogs.msdn.com/b/jaimer/archive/2009/11/04/introduction-to-wpf-4-multitouch.aspx

-CLR/BCL: Side by Side (SxS) CLR's in the same process
+| CLR/BCL: Side-by-Side (SxS) CLR’s in the Same Process |

 Useful Ratio: 0.6 : 1

-Introduction: Prior to .NET 4 you could not allow two different CLRs (i.e: 1.0, 1.1 or 2.0) in exist in the same process.
+Introduction: Prior to .NET 4, you could not allow two different CLRs (e.g., 1.0, 1.1, or 2.0) to exist in the same process.

 Update: Mike posted in the comments a great use case I didn’t think of, which adds more value for this feature.